-- 26. The risk management framework must, at a minimum, address:
+- 26. An APRA-regulated institution's The risk management framework must, at a minimum, address:

 - (a) credit risk;

 - (b) market and investment risk;

 - (c) liquidity risk;

 - (d) insurance risk;

 - (e) operational risk;

-- (f) risks arising from the strategic objectives and business plans; and
+- (f) risks arising from its the strategic objectives and business plans; and

 - (g) other risks that, singly or in combination with different risks, may have a material impact on the institution.